On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 \subsubsection{Geometric fixed points and the norm}

 The geometric fixed point construction interacts well with the norm.
 Suppose $H\subset G$ is a subgroup, and that $X$ is an $H$-spectrum.
 The following result is proved as Proposition~\ref{thm:101}.
-It follows easily from the canonical homotopy presentation.
+Our original version merely concluded that the transformation in question was a weak equivalence on cofibrant objects.
+Andrew Blumberg and Mike Mandell pointed out that it is in fact an isomorphism on cofibrant objects, and at their request we have included a proof of the stronger statement.

 \begin{prop} There is a natural map